 “When cycles of disintegration hit and old structures and principles collapse” –Fari put in– “Guardians of Renewal will rise, now in this form, now in that, to plumb the meaning in the symptom, the design in the disaster, the hope in what seems hopeless.
 In dark times, as others despair, the Guardians will enchant with bright, storied visions of what human beings can become together.”

 “Also”–Wildia– “do not forget that the subtle animation of the lands, waters, and elements can also assist if their occupants learn to hear the spirit of places they dwell in.
 On peaks they will find a higher view, in valleys helpful depths, along rivers a feeling of flow, in rain resolution, in sunshine insight, at night intuition under the glowing moon.
-All these and more, for every dawn, desert, branch, and blade of grass is inspirited.”
+For every dawn, desert, branch, and blade of grass is inspirited.”
 Vaeda smiled.

 At the mention of “door,” Eleg nodded.
 He would reappear on Earth as Ganesha, Janus, Na-naki, Portunes, Shentu, Heimdal, and Terminus, among others.

-“If they succeed, they will all partake consciously of the Infrarealm, and the door of marvel will never close on Faerie again.” —Radantia, with satisfaction.
+“If they succeed, they will all partake consciously of the Infrarealm, and the door of wonder will never close again.” —Radantia, with satisfaction.

 “But only to the extent” —Wildia and Komoyna were of one mind on this— “they learn that their own planet is addressing them, the homeworld some of them will have such trouble feeling truly at home on.
 They need their feet firmly on the ground; and they need to learn to take care of each other.
-Only then may they survive, let alone flourish and become their truest selves.”
+Only then may they survive, let alone flourish, and develop into their truest selves.”

 The Powers paused while they watched Earth turn a few times in the light of its sun.
 Beyond it, the river of Milky Way light stretched outward, a road of possibility among galactic clusters almost without end.

-“Every world in the Great Experiment” —Radantia mused— “will hold all the seeds needed to grow a splendid civilization that delights every living thing upon that world.
+“Every world in the Great Experiment” —Radantia reflected— “will hold all the seeds needed to grow a splendid civilization that delights every living thing upon that world.
 Earth is particularly rich that way.

 “In the end, whatever happens will be up to them.
-Like their sentient counterparts elsewhere, they will face many crucial turning points only to be successfully transited together.
+Like their sentient counterparts elsewhere, they will face many crucial turning points to be successfully met only together.

 “We will not save them.
 But we’ll be watching.”